 „Accumulate cum so that your face becomes a volatile liquid surface with no eyes, nose, or mouth; keep the smell from rimming so that your face and ass are irreducible; let the pubic hair gather into different consistencies of stickiness; wipe the shit left on your fingers under your hidden, cum-filled eyes like war paint.
 Transform your face into a hypertrophized state of fag-ness.
 Let these new excesses dissolve readability.
 Let your fag face configure with these materials into that which is not identifiable.
 Once 1000 cocks have cum on my head and 1000 asses have wiped their shit and sweat there, try to tell me what my face is.
 We accelerate like this—fuck like this—to become faceless.
 Because a face is never ours.“ – Zach Blas on Version.org, March 15, 2011

-A response to the fag face project of Zach Blas / queertechnologies.info (the project was presented through some texts and a 15 minutes video, and during the transmediale this year in berlin and it is currently in competition for funding through rhizome.org):
+The fag face project of Zach Blas / queertechnologies.info was presented through some texts and a 15 minutes video, and during the transmediale this year in berlin and it is currently in competition for funding through rhizome.org.
+A response:

 You want to provide as tools or weapons three kinds of masks: The first mask is the mask that unites homosexuals under what you suspect to be a kind of common mouth formation that supposedly can be unconsciously analyzed by humans.
 So the person carrying the mask would only be recognized as part of a group that performs a specific oral sex practice, and not identified as an individual.
 First step.
 The second step is aimed at providing a training ground for a new faciality, through building a mask that has more extreme dimensions of expression than what humans are capable of performing.
 The third step then is to evade recognition and facial expression altogether and go into a fog that provides invisibility as a precondition for revolt and queerness.